-Infant roseola, also known as a sudden rash, is a contagious disease that mainly affects infants and children, from 3 months to 2 years old, and can cause symptoms such as sudden high fever, which can reach 40ºC, decreased appetite and irritability, which lasts about 3 to 4 days, followed by small pink spots on the child's skin, especially on the trunk, neck and arms, which may or may not itch.
+Roseola, also known as roseola infantum, is a contagious disease that mainly affects babies and children from the ages of 3 months to 2 years, causing symptoms such as sudden high fever, which can go up to 40 ºC, decreased appetite, and irritability - which can last about 3 to 4 days - followed by small pink patches on the child's skin, especially on the torso, neck, and arms, that may or may not be itchy.

-This infection is caused by some types of viruses that are from the herpes family, such as human herpes virus types 6 and 7, echovirus 16, adenovirus, among others, which are transmitted through droplets of saliva.
-Therefore, although the virus is not caught more than once, it is possible to acquire roseola more than once if the child is infected by a virus different from the other times.
+This infection is caused by some types of virus of the herpes family, such as human herpes virus types 6 and 7, echovirus 16, adenovirus, among others, which are transmitted through droplets of saliva.
+So, although infection with the same virus doesn’t happen more than once, it is possible to get roseola more than once if the child is infected with a different virus each time.

-Although it causes uncomfortable symptoms, roseola usually has a benign, uncomplicated evolution, and heals itself.
-However, your pediatrician can advise a treatment to relieve the child's symptoms, such as antihistamine ointments, to relieve itching, or Paracetamol to control fever, for example.
+Despite causing uncomfortable symptoms, roseola is usually benign, doesn’t cause complications, and heals by itself.
+However, the pediatrician can prescribe a treatment to relieve the child's symptoms, such as antihistamine ointments to help with itching or paracetamol to control fever.

-Infant roseola has a duration of about 7 days, and has symptoms that arise in the following order:
+Roseola lasts about 7 days and its symptoms appear in the following order:

 - Sudden onset of high fever, at 38 to 40° C, for about 3 to 4 days;

-The spots on the skin may be accompanied by itching or not.
-Other symptoms that may appear with roseola include loss of appetite, cough, coryza, red throat, body aches or diarrhea.
+The child may or may not have itchy skin as well as the patches.
+Other symptoms that may appear in a case of roseola include loss of appetite, cough, runny nose, red throat, lumps all over the body or diarrhea.

-To confirm the diagnosis of roseola, it is very important that a pediatrician evaluates the child, seeing the symptoms presented and, if necessary, ask for tests that can confirm the diagnosis because there are several situations that may cause fever and red spots in children.
+The pediatrician's assessment is very important to confirm the diagnosis of roseola, and this is done by checking the child's symptoms so that, if necessary, tests can be done to confirm it, because there are several situations that cause fever and reddish patches in a child.

-Infant roseola is transmitted through contact with saliva of another contaminated child through speech, kissing, coughing, sneezing or toys contaminated with saliva and can be transmitted even before skin blemishes appear.
-The symptoms usually appear after 5 to 15 days of the contagion, period in which the virus installs and multiplies.
+Roseola spreads through contact with the saliva of another contaminated child through speaking, kissing, coughing, sneezing, or playing with toys contaminated with saliva, and it can even happen before skin patches appear.
+Symptoms usually appear after 5 to 15 days of contagion, during which time viruses settle and multiply.

-This infection is not usually transmitted to adults because most individuals have defenses to roseola, even if they have never had the disease, but it is possible for an adult to get roseola if their immune system is weakened.
-In addition, it is rare for pregnant women to become contaminated with the roseola virus and to be able to develop the disease during pregnancy, but even if you become contaminated, there are no complications for the fetus.
+This infection is usually not transmitted to adults because most individuals have defenses for roseola, even if they have never had the disease, but it is possible for an adult to contract roseola if their immune system is weakened.
+It is also rare for a pregnant woman to become infected with the roseola virus and develop the disease during pregnancy, however, even if she does become infected, there are no complications for the fetus.

-Child roseola has a benign evolution and usually cures itself.
-The treatment is guided by a pediatrician, and consists of controlling the symptoms of the disease, especially the use of Paracetamol or Dipyrone which can help reduce fever and prevent febrile seizures.
+Roseola is benign and usually heals naturally.
+The treatment is indicated by the pediatrician and consists of controlling the symptoms of the disease, mainly using paracetamol or dipyrone to decrease the fever and so avoid febrile seizures.

-In addition to the medication, some measures that can help control fever are:
+In addition to drugs, there are other measures that can help control fever, such as:

-- Avoid blankets, even if it is winter;
+- Avoiding quilts and blankets, even if in winter;

-- Give the child a bath only with water and slightly warm temperature;
+- Bathing the child only with slightly warm water;

-- Put a wet cloth in cool water on the child's forehead for a few minutes and also on the armpits.
+- Placing a cloth soaked in cold water on the child's forehead and also under the armpits for a few minutes.

-When following these guidelines, the fever should subside a little without having to use medication, but it is necessary you should check if the child has a fever several times a day.
-While the child is ill, it is recommended they not attend day care or have contact other children.
+By following these guidelines, the fever should go down a little without having to resort to medication, but the child should be checked for fever several times a day.
+Day care or contact with other children while sick should be avoided.

-In addition, another option that may help supplement treatment and decrease fever is ash tea, as it has antipyretic properties.
+Another way to help treatment and reduce fever is ash tree tea, as it has antipyretic properties.